FNNDSC/ChRIS_ultron_backEnd/docs/source/api.rst

   A standalone resource that is linked to from a collection’s representation.

-The following table shows the protocol semantics for the HTTP resources served by the API:
+The following table shows the API's HTTP protocol semantics for these resource types:

 .. table:: **API's accepted HTTP requests**

 	=====================  =====================    =====================  =====================
- 	                  Collection                                        Item
+ 	             Collection resource                              Item resource
 	--------------------------------------------    --------------------------------------------
 	read-only              read/write               read-only              read/write
 	=====================  =====================    =====================  =====================